Azure/ALZ-Bicep/docs/wiki/Accelerator.md

       "value": false
     },
     ```
-* Remove VPN or ExpressRoute gateways: edit config/custom-parameters/hubNetworking.parameters.all.json and set parVpnGatewayConfig and/or parExpressRouteGatewayConfig to an empty object.
+* Remove VPN or ExpressRoute gateways: edit config/custom-parameters/hubNetworking.parameters.all.json and set parVpnGatewayEnabled and/or parExpressRouteGatewayEnabled to false.
+Optionally the parameter parVpnGatewayConfig and/or parExpressRouteGatewayConfig could be set to an empty object or removed.
 For vWAN, look for the **parVpnGatewayEnabled** and **parExpressRouteGatewayEnabled** parameters instead.
     ```yaml
+    "parVpnGatewayEnabled": {
+      "value": false
+    },
     "parVpnGatewayConfig": {
       "value": {}
+    },
+    "parExpressRouteGatewayEnabled": {
+      "value": false
     },
     "parExpressRouteGatewayConfig": {
       "value": {}